jarlandi/sna/laboratory/session-1/ps01_cytoscape_basics.md

 ### Change the style of the entire network

 * `Select Network tab`
-* Play with predefined styles, e.g., "Minimal", "Curved", "Directed", or others.
+* Play with predefined styles, e.g., "BioPAX", "Minimal", "Curved", "Directed", or others.

+---------------------------------- :eyes: Directed edges can be drawn from undirected graphs because edges are specified

 ### Name nodes